 Add more nuts (or nut butters) to your diet

 Dr. Calder also recommends nuts as a snack, but in the form of nut butter.
-"Even spreading some peanut butter on some whole-grain bread will help make you feel fuller," she said.
+"Even spreading some peanut butter on some whole-grain bread will help make you feel fuller," she says.
 "The fat in the peanut butter, fat in general, helps to curb your hunger a little bit.
 You can snack on healthier things like nuts and seeds.
 Those are great sources of fat."

 Avoid added sugar